 Check out competitors’ prices.

-Determine the product’s price position against other sellers using a Price Checker tool such as Amzpecty.
-Analyze the overall competition to decide how low or high will the product be priced.
-For tips on competition analysis using a price tracker, read this supplementary article.
-Then, specify the floor and ceiling prices of the product using a re-pricer to move prices within bounds automatically.
+Determine the product’s price position against other sellers using a map pricing amazon tool such as Amzpecty.
+Analyze the overall competition to decide how low or high the product will be priced.

 Monitor high-margin products using a Price tracker tool.